theMPatel/portfolio/genomics_tools/README.md

     * Linux
         * Use apt or comparable

-3. It is recommended that you create python virtual environment to install these tools into.
+3. It is recommended that you create a python virtual environment (venv) to install these tools into.
 I would prefer not to muck up your system python with dependencies and installation files from these tools.
 This is a choice that I leave up to you.
-Below is the command that has worked for me on all platforms (linux, macos, windows) to create a virtualenv.
+Below is the command that has worked for me on all platforms (linux, macos, windows) to create a venv.
 Make sure that the parent directories for the final venv directory have already been created, otherwise you will get an error.
 It should leave you with a directory that has a self contained python environment.

     ```bash
     python3 -m venv "${path_to_home}"/.virtualenvs/genomics_tools